 Are you looking for activities for kids that will keep them entertained and off electronics?
 Then you’ll love this list of 60 fun free things to do with kids.
-Use this list to inspire you with fun game ideas, arts, and crafts, indoor and outdoor activities and finding free places to go near you.
+Use this list to inspire you with fun game ideas, arts & crafts, indoor and outdoor activities, and finding free places to go near you.

-Keep the kids from being bored and driving you nuts with these fun activities for kids in the summer months or days off school.
-The best part is they won’t cost you anything!
+Keep the kids from being bored and driving you nuts with these fun activities for kids in the summer months, days off school or just something fun to do this weekend with kids.
+The best part is they won’t cost you a thing!

 This post contains affiliate links.
 If you choose to buy something using my link, I earn a small commission at no extra cost to you.
 For more information, see my disclaimer here.